Soho

 Charing Cross might be the geographical centre of London, but for me the centre is Soho.
 Fitzroy Square, where I lived when I came to the city, was gentrified and quiet.
 Soho was noisy, gritty and 'open late'.
 I thought this was the stuff of proper cities and it suited me.
 Living in the centre I always travelled on foot.
 I would visit the Troy Bar in Hanway Street on my way south then, after crossing Oxford Street, I would enter the Soho 'quarter' - that heady grid of dense, lower rise streets.
 For me it was always night-time in Soho.

 The idea that a city contains places where architecture and people intertwine through memories while looking forwards to the future is a powerful one.
-Interesting cities should metamorphose in imaginative ways.
+Interesting cities can metamorphose in imaginative ways.
 I had always enjoyed how Madame Jojo’s showed its face to the street using people and these printed panels of art that captured the essence of the place.

 Stephen McGrath

-Madame Jojo 1 2026
+Madame Jojo danse burlesque 2026

 Archival original pigment print on Japanese Awagami Unryu paper